 Hello!
 My name is Maria.
-I'm 30 years old, and I have lived my entire life in Moscow, Russia.
+I'm 31 years old, and I have lived my entire life in Moscow, Russia.
+Due to recent events I've moved to Yerevan, Armenia, but soon will move to Muscat, Oman.

-For five years I have been developing my individual technique while studying under Shamil Sasykov, Master Woodcarver, creator of the "Tatyanka" woodcarving technique, and founder of the "Tatyanka" International Woodcarving Center in Moscow.
+For five years I developed my own approach to woodcarving while studying under Shamil Sasykov, Master Woodcarver, creator of the "Tatyanka" woodcarving technique, and founder of the "Tatyanka" International Woodcarving Center in Moscow.

 The tools of my trade are my chisels, my hands and the inspiration I get from all around me.